 14. Blue Mountains Botanic Garden

-Located in Mount Tomah, the Blue Mountains Botanic Garden is a 28-ha public botanic garden, home to thousands of plants from the southern hemisphere and around the world.
+Located in Mount Tomah, the Blue Mountains Botanic Garden spans 28 hectares and showcases thousands of plants from the southern hemisphere and beyond.

-The botanic garden was established in 1972 and sits at 1,000 metres above sea level.
-It specialises in cool-climate plants that can’t thrive well in Sydney’s warmer conditions.
+Established in 1972, the garden sits at an elevation of 1,000 metres above sea level and specialises in cool-climate plants that struggle to thrive in Sydney’s warmer conditions.

-The garden can be accessed via Bells Line of Road, and with so many unique plants on display, a visit is one of the top things to do in the Blue Mountains.
+Easily accessible via Bells Line of Road, this garden is one of the top things to do in the Blue Mountains, offering a great collection of unique plants to explore.

 Blue Mountains Botanic Garden | |